+3. Focus More on Social Media.

-Two months ago, we did a segment about creating a social media plan, during which I argued that small businesses need to be better utilizing social media to tell their story and bond with prospects & customers, and I’d refer listeners to my article on this web site about creating a social media strategy that includes instructions for creating a social media plan and contains literally dozens of great social media marketing ideas.
+Two months ago, we did a segment about creating a social media plan, during which I argued that small businesses need to be better utilizing social media to tell their story and bond with prospects & customers, and I’d refer listeners to my article on the Price of Business web site about creating a social media strategy that includes instructions for creating a social media plan and contains literally dozens of great social media marketing ideas.

 4. Hire an HR Manager to Focus Full-Time on Recruiting.

 greatest asset, yet they do not have a dedicated person looking for the talent they need.
 In my opinion, if you have a lot of turnover you should hire a full-time HR Manager.
 In addition, businesses need to be both proactive and creative in their approach to finding new people.
 Every year, I work with businesses that are needlessly spending hundreds of thousands of dollars a year in fees to recruiters and because of avoidable turnover.

 5. Invest in Employee Training.

 Companies need to be focused on continuous improvement and so do employees.
 Supervisor training, product

-training — offered at no cost by many supplies, computer training, and other in-house process training are areas business owners tell me their employees can benefit from.
+training — offered at no cost by many supplies, computer training, and other in-house process training are areas from which business owners tell me their employees can benefit.
 I encourage small businesses to hold periodic “lunch & learn” training with managers & office employees and quarterly training with your laborers.
 Moreover, you should be creating personal development plans (PDPs) with your key employees each year to ensure there is a plan for them to grow both with and in your business.

 6. Implement an Employee Incentive Plan Tied to Improved Employee Productivity.